 When the timer is up, *one* student gets up and moves to the next desk in a clockwise pattern.
 The student who remains seated will do so for the duration of the activity.
-For my stronger classes, if I am feeling brave I let them choose where they move from round to round.
+For many classes, I allow students to choose their partners once we are used to the routine and flow of this activity.
 This is with the understanding that they will always move to a *new* partner.

 After we have completed the activity (sometimes 5 rounds, sometimes 8-10 rounds!)
 I give students a few moments to fill out the reflection on the back.
 I do not always collect their reflection, but instead ask students to pay attention to their answers.
 Which questions did you find yourself avoiding?
 Why?
 Which verbs or vocabulary words were most difficult for you?
 Why do you think that is?

 If you’d like to read more, I have a more detailed activity tutorial blog post with differentiation strategies for my Citas Cortas speaking activity in Spanish class.

 Spanish Speaking activity #3 Llama Mía

 Who doesn’t love adorable llamas!?
 This is another one of my favorite speaking activities.
 My students love choosing their own Llama game pieces, and in this speaking activity my game boards provide options for differentiation!
 This activity is best for groups of 2 or 3 students, but there are game pieces for up to 5 players.